Case study · Building in public

 features/ own UI (compose engines)

-The Project is the aggregate root.
-One Project object owns all data — elements, assets, settings.
+The whole thing rests on one rule: the Project is the aggregate root.
+One Project object owns all the data — every element, asset and setting.
 Engines don't keep their own copies; they expose verbs that read and write the one Project through a single mutation point (updateProject).
-Everything downstream falls out of this: undo/redo hooks the one mutation point and covers every edit automatically, autosave persists the one Project with nothing to wire per-feature, and state drift is impossible because there's only ever one source of truth.
+Everything good falls out of that: undo/redo hooks that one point and covers every edit for free, autosave persists the one Project with nothing wired per-feature, and state can't drift because there's only ever one source of truth.

 The three data moves — immutability everywhere